3.2 Investigating the outbreak

 3.2.4 Demographic data

-The demographic data provide the denominator needed for calculating several indicators (incidence and attack rate).
+The demographic data provide the denominator needed for calculating several indicators (incidence, attack rate, and vaccination coverage, See Section 3.2.6).

-Reliable demographic data can be hard to get.
-Often, there are no public records.
-Be aware of over- and underestimations, depending on the source.
+Reliable demographic data can be hard to get, particularly when there are no public records or a recent census.
+Be aware of over- and underestimates, depending on the source.

 For example, demographic data from an old census can be used by applying the hypothetical annual population growth rate.

-Local authorities may have more recent population figures than those available at the national level.
+Local authorities might have more recent population figures than those available at the national level.

-Everyone involved in managing the outbreak must use the agreed-upon population data until the en of the outbreak.
+Everyone involved in managing the outbreak must use the agreed-upon population data until the end of the outbreak.

 Time